Grey J. Dimenna: Early career

 Before joining Monmouth, Dimenna served from 1991 to 1995 as Assistant Section Chief/Senior Deputy Attorney General for the New Jersey Department of Law and Public Safety where he supervised 25 deputy attorneys general, including attorneys representing the state colleges.
 He was primary counsel for several of the New Jersey State Colleges and Universities and also represented the Department of Higher Education and the New Jersey Higher Education Assistance Authority.

 Academic background

-He graduated from Binghamton University, where he earned a BA degree, and the Syracuse University College of Law with a Juris Doctor.
+Dimenna graduated from Binghamton University, where he earned a BA degree, and the Syracuse University College of Law with a Juris Doctor.